ParabolInc/parabol/docs/codeReview.md

 - Consider requesting review from a group of reviewers at once
 - Post a link in a slack channel: [**#t_product_review_requests**](https://app.slack.com/client/T08FL6336/C043A70QXTL) to allow anyone interested to review this PR earlier than assigned Code Reviewer (unless you don't need one particular person)
 - If the PR has not been reviewed within 24 hours, send a reminder to Slack or request a review from another reviewer or group of reviewers, or consider adding an agenda item to the [Parabol – Product](https://www.notion.so/Parabol-Product-1065acffc95d4f64a71b7808bad98ff5) check-in meeting
 - If the developer creating the PR feels that maintainer review isn't necessary, they should add a label: “One Review Required”.
-Use the label for PRs of any size and complexity If you are confident enough and it feels safe.
+Use the label for PRs of any size and complexity If you are confident enough, and it feels safe.
+One exception: we should be extremely careful with DB migrations as they might break the application in the way that is hard to restore.

 ## Doing Code Reviews